 In the first quantum revolution during the early twentieth century, scientists learned to understand and apply the properties of quantum mechanics – the interactions of molecules, atoms, and even smaller particles like photons and electrons.
 This ultimately allowed them to create transistors, lasers and microprocessors: foundational technologies for computers, telecommunications, satellite navigation, smartphones, modern medical diagnostics, and much more.

 Now, the second quantum revolution is underway.
-Researchers can detect and manipulate individual particles and their physical interlinkages and interactions, and build new technologies and systems that make use of the properties of the underlying quantum mechanics.
+Researchers can detect and manipulate individual particles and their physical properties and interactions, and build new technologies and systems that make use of the properties of the underlying quantum mechanics.
 These developments have led to major technical advances in many different areas, including quantum computing, sensors, simulations, cryptography and telecommunications.
-A whole generation of new quantum technologies with the potential for far-reaching economic and societal impact is starting to emerge.
-Some are already in development, while many others will be developed in the next few decades.

 The Quantum Technologies Flagship